Modality specific U-Net variants for biomedical image segmentation: A survey: U-Net variants for medical imaging

-Recently, Lu et al.~\cite{lu2020automatic} proposed U-Net based automatic tumor segmentation approach in PET scans.
-The authors employed a transfer learning approach, where pre-trained VGG-19 blocks are added in the encoder phase to address the challenge of limited data availability.
-The authors adopted the DropBlock as a replacement for dropout to effectively regularize the convolution blocks.
-The model is fine-tuned using the Jaccard distance (IoU) as the loss function and the performance is validated with 1,309 PET images provided by the Shanghai Xinhua hospital (XH), that displayed improvements over the vanilla U-Net model.
-To address the need of reliable and robust PET based tumor segmentation model, Leung et al.~\cite{leung2020physics} proposed a novel physics guided deep learning based framework comprising three dedicated modules that segment each slice of PET volume to generate a complete mask.
+To address the need for a reliable and robust PET based tumor segmentation model, \cite{leung2020physics} proposed a novel physics guided deep learning based framework comprising three dedicated modules that segment each slice of PET volume to generate a complete mask.
 The first module tends to extract the realistic tumors with the available ground-truth boundaries via stochastic kernel-density estimation and physics based approach to generate simulated images.
-These images are fed to improved U-Net model in the second module, that has minimal convolution and pooling blocks accompanied by dropout layers to aid in learning the complex features and generate efficient masks.
+These images are fed to the improved U-Net model in the second module, which has minimal convolution and pooling blocks accompanied by dropout layers to aid in learning the complex features and generate efficient masks.
 Later, in the third module, the network is fine-tuned with delineation provided by the radiologist as surrogate masks to improve the learned features.
 The proposed framework achieved dice scores of 0.87 and 0.73 to segment primary tumors on simulated and patient images and outperformed several semi-automated approaches.
+This approach could perform 3D segmentation by generating a mask for each slice, but avoids the 3D correlations of the voxels which is crucial for real-time applications.